jessicaramsa/basic-social-network/README.md

-# Sherpa Brokers Back Challenge
+# Basic Social Network API

-Backend Technical Test for applying for a developer position at Sherpa Brokers.
+Backend Technical test to build a basic social network.

 ## Context and scope
 This is a backend technical test that presents a basic social network, there will be two types of users, both of them can retrieve posts information with differences in their permissions.